 On the other hand, Lightroom was designed with photographers as the primary users.
 Everything it offers, every module and tool, was added with photographers’ needs in mind.
 Once you know how to use it (it doesn’t take long, although there’s a bit of learning curve), you’ll find it fairly intuitive to use.

 2. You can shoot in RAW file format (which you should always do) because you will make most of your edits in RAW.
 There aren’t the extra steps you’d have to take to edit RAW images in Photoshop.
 Editing your image files in RAW in Lightroom allows you to fix everything you need – the more you edit in RAW, the better.
 You save time compared to wanting to edit in Photoshop.
 To edit these, you’d have first to edit the RAW images in Lightroom, then move them to Photoshop to make final edits.
+A great tutorial for the same process can be found here – Lightroom to Photoshop.
 Starting and staying in Lightroom saves valuable steps and time.

 3. Unlike other editing software, Lightroom is chock-block full of extra features to save you time by simplifying your workflow.
 This includes being able to organize your images to find them easily later on.
 You can back them up and print them, share on social media, or use in photo books or slideshows straight from Lightroom.